Bankoftime/ERC721-TIME/README.md

 ### TIME VISION FUND (TVF)
 <img src="TVF.jpg" width="250" height="250">
-The TIME VISION FUND is a pioneering initiative dedicated to advancing human knowledge and safeguarding our planet's future, all to honor and glorify God.
-TVF is strategically divided into two distinct sub-funds: TIME VISION FUND SCIENCE (TVF-S) and TIME VISION FUND NATURE (TVF-N), each with its unique focus and mission.
+The TIME VISION FUND is a pioneering initiative dedicated to advancing human knowledge and safeguarding our planet's future, all as a testament to God's glory and in remembrance of His everlasting love.

 #### TVF Wallet Address:
 `0x8b32E6A77B6dE17B6CC4997214adC68ab304971d`